EEHarbor/low_options/readme.md

 # Low Options plugin for ExpressionEngine

 Low Options displays the list items or options for a given channel field.
+These options are the values given in the settings of the field (eg: dropdown fields).
+If no such options are given (eg: regular text input fields), a list of unique values of that field will be generated based on the given parameters.

 ## Installation